 However, their popularity was beginning to decline.
 The popularity of the mock-Tudor style had led to a return in the widespread use of casement windows.
 After the First World War, due to the fact they required sophisticated manufacturing techniques, sashes were relegated in favour of easier to make, steel and timber casement windows.

 Sash windows today

 The popularity of sash windows is at an all-time high, thanks to property owners who want to add traditionally and heritage aesthetics to their property.
-Sash window restoration, like that which we offer here at HRG Services, is becoming increasingly popular, as homeowners look to revitalise existing timber sash windows in their properties.
+Sash window restoration, like we offer here at HRG Services, is becoming increasingly popular, as homeowners look to revitalise existing timber sash windows in their properties.
 Many companies now even offer mock-timber sash windows, made from uPVC, that emulate the looks, configuration and opening operation of traditional timber sashes.
 If you thought that sash windows were consigned to the history books, think again.